 HiSET proctored online testing is available in all states that use the HiSET exam for high school equivalency testing Check here for more information on the HiSET scoring system.

 These states are California, Colorado, Georgia, Illinois, Indiana, Iowa, Louisiana, Maine, Massachusetts, Michigan, Mississippi, Missouri, Montana, Nevada, New Hampshire, New Jersey, New Mexico, North Carolina, Ohio, Oklahoma, Pennsylvania, Tennessee, and Wyoming.
 The HiSET is also used in Guam, American Samoa, Marshall Islands, North Mariana Islands, and Palau.
-For an overview of which test is used in which states, check out this post.
+For an overview of which test is used in your state, check out this post.
 Please note that in Maine, online HiSET testing is NOT available.

 With the HiSET-at-Home testing option, students can take the five subtests (one at a time if wished) on their own computers at their homes or any other secure location.

 Each content of the online HiSET is exactly the same as the test in a physical testing center.
 The subject fields are the same, the questions are the same, and your preparation can be the same as well.

 The online HiSET-at-Home test will be monitored online by a trained proctor through the organization ProctorU.
 At-home testing appointments are currently available 15 hours a day, 7 days a week.
 So, there are many similarities between the GED and HiSET online proctored tests.